ProFix data study - as of 2026-06-16

 Ohio directory records

-Committed Ohio records loaded with loadAllPros(), before public visibility filters.
+Committed Ohio records from loadAllPros(), before public visibility filters.

 OCILB active